Is a SurfPrep Sander Worth It? The Honest Review

 After I compared the prices for the long-lasting sandpaper that I have used for years and the SurfPrep film sheets that last just as long, I realized that I was really being picky and snobbish about their sandpaper.

-It lasts just as long, and it’s just a little bit cheaper when you compare the hook and loop sanding discs to the hook and loop film sheets!
+It lasts just as long, and the price is pretty similar when you compare the hook and loop sanding discs to the hook and loop film sheets!
+You could go either way on the sheets in my opinion and be very happy with the results.

 Here is a photo to show you.
 I sanded one half of this buffet with my favorite sandpaper, and the other half with the SurfPrep and foam pads.